Planking Tips For Building a Model Ship

 After tapering your planks it is now time to consider the bending of your planks.

 The bending of the planks on models with a ―sharp‖ or ―sleek‖ bow is not normally a problem — models such as the Flying Fish or Cutty Sark fall into this category.
 However, planking models with a ―bluff‖ or ―rounded‖ bow can be a challenge—models such as Endeavour and Bounty fall into this category.

 There are a few Plank Benders available ranging from Hand Held ―crimp‖ types, a set of rollers to bend the planks or an ―electric‖ plank bender.

 The simplest one is the Hand Held—Light Duty plank bender which is very effective.
 By lightly crimping the plank a very effective curve is produced.
 By making the crimps closer together a more rounded curve is produced.
 The Heavy Duty version acts the same way but can be used to bend light metal.

-Each of these tools are presented in the Tools section of our catalogue.
+Each of these tools is presented in the Tools section of our catalogue.

 4. PLANK FIXING